cli-kit/cli-fs/README.md

 1. The only reliable way to test whether a file is readable or writable is to attempt to open and close the file, hence these tests incur a performance overhead.
 If you need to perform these tests with a lot of files it is better deferred until you actually need to read or write to the files.

-## Roadmap

-* Complete the test suite for existing expressions.

 ## License

 Everything is [MIT](http://en.wikipedia.org/wiki/MIT_License).
 Read the [license](/LICENSE) if you feel inclined.